 Traditional dances from a variety of tribes are performed here every day.
 Other attractions of note include Jomo Kenyatta's mausoleum, Kenya National Theatre, the Kenya National Archives, Rahimtulla Museum of Modern Art and the Mzizi Arts Centre.
 The Giraffe Centre located in Langata, approximately 5km from Nairobi city centre is popular for the endangered Rothschild giraffe.
 The main attraction for visitors is feeding the giraffes from a raised observation platform.
 The Daphne Sheldrick Elephant Orphanage is easy accessible from the Giraffe Centre.
 The park is too small to sustain any adult elephants, but they take in orphaned elephants from all over Kenya.
 They also take rhinos, so if you are lucky you will get the chance to see a young rhino.

-The town and later the modern city of Nairobi grew up around Fairmont Norfolk Hotel, which still has its own private tropical gardens.
-The hotel is still the traditional starting point for safaris and the Lord Delamere Terrace is modern Nairobi's popular meeting place, where drinks and light meals are served continuously from morning till late evening.
+The city of Nairobi grew up around Fairmont The Norfolk Hotel, which still has its own private tropical gardens.
+The hotel is still the traditional starting point for safaris and the Lord Delamere Terrace is modern Nairobi's popular meeting place.

 House of Waine is situated on 2.5 acres that blends the elegance of gracious living with the spirit of modern Africa in an exclusive and serene setting.
 It offers personalised, friendly and excellent service and cuisine in beautiful surroundings.

 Eka Hotel offers comfort, efficiency and convenience.
 The hotel is situated with convenient access to all the city's tourist attractions such as Nairobi National Park, Karen Blixen Museum, National Museum, Bomas of Kenya and The Giraffe Centre.